ZDoom/ZDRay/README.md

 thing // Lightmap point light (Light color and distance properties use the same args as dynamic lights) {
 	type = 9876;
-	SoftShadowRadius = &lt;float&gt; (default: 5, radius of the light source in map units; controls the shadow softness.
+	light_softshadowradius = &lt;float&gt; (default: 5, radius of the light source in map units; controls the shadow softness.
 Note that dynamic raytraced lights can also use this feature)
 }

 thing // Lightmap spotlight (Light color, distance and angle properties use the same args as dynamic lights) {
 	type = 9881;
-	SoftShadowRadius = &lt;float&gt; (default: 5, radius of the light source in map units; controls the shadow softness.
+	light_softshadowradius = &lt;float&gt; (default: 5, radius of the light source in map units; controls the shadow softness.
 Note that dynamic raytraced lights can also use this feature)
 }

 linedef